The Community Foundation is proud to offer Scholarship Funds that are awarded in accordance with the donors' wishes.

 The 2024 scholarship application process will open on March 1, 2024.
 The Scholarship Fund List includes the name, description, and eligibility criteria of all scholarship funds administered by the Community Foundation.
-Here are the 2023 Scholarship Application Deadlines.
+Here are the 2024 scholarship application deadlines.

 Application Evaluations and Scholarship Awards

 - Evaluation: To ensure that a fair, equitable, objective and non-discriminatory selection process is used, all applicants must adhere to the same guidelines and submit the required application form and attachments.
 Following receipt of applications, the Foundation staff will review and identify qualified applications and then the appropriate scholarship advisory committee will meet to evaluate the qualifications of applicants.

 - Availability of Scholarship Information: There will be broad dissemination of eligibility requirements.